KunalBhavsar/design-patterns/creational/singleton_pattern/Readme.md

 ### Explaination of Thread-Safe Version:

-- volatile: The volatile keyword ensures that changes to the instance variable are visible to all threads immediately.
+- **volatile**: The volatile keyword ensures that changes to the instance variable are visible to all threads immediately.
 Without this, threads could potentially read a stale value.
-- Double-Checked Locking: The first check (if (instance == null)) is outside the synchronized block for performance reasons.
+- **Double-Checked Locking**: The first check (if (instance == null)) is outside the synchronized block for performance reasons.
 If the instance is already created, it skips the synchronized block.
 Inside the synchronized block, the check is repeated to ensure only one instance is created even in multi-threaded environments.

 ## Usage/Examples - Bill Pugh Singleton (Most Efficient Thread-Safe Singleton):